History of London: Great Fire of London (1666)

 At this time the Bank of England was founded, and the British East India Company was expanding its influence.
 Lloyd's of London also began to operate in the late 17th century.
 In 1700, London handled 80% of England's imports, 69% of its exports and 86% of its re-exports.
-Many of the goods were luxuries from the Americas and Asia such as silk, sugar, tea and tobacco.
+Many of the goods were luxuries from the Americas and Asia such as silk, sugar, tea, and tobacco.
 The last figure emphasises London's role as an entrepot: while it had many craftsmen in the 17th century, and would later acquire some large factories, its economic prominence was never based primarily on industry.
 Instead it was a great trading and redistribution centre.
 Goods were brought to London by England's increasingly dominant merchant navy, not only to satisfy domestic demand, but also for re-export throughout Europe and beyond.

-William III, a Dutchman, cared little for London, the smoke of which gave him asthma, and after the first fire at Whitehall Palace (1691) he purchased Nottingham House and transformed it into Kensington Palace.
+William III, a Dutchman, cared little for London, the smoke of which gave him asthma, and after the first fire at the Palace of Whitehall in 1691, he purchased Nottingham House and transformed it into Kensington Palace.
 Kensington was then an insignificant village, but the arrival of the court soon caused it to grow in importance.
 The palace was rarely favoured by future monarchs, but its construction was another step in the expansion of the bounds of London.
 During the same reign Greenwich Hospital, then well outside the boundary of London, but now comfortably inside it, was begun; it was the naval complement to the Chelsea Hospital for former soldiers, which had been founded in 1681.
 During the reign of Queen Anne an act was passed authorising the building of 50 new churches to serve the greatly increased population living outside the boundaries of the City of London.